machinateur/android-chrome-tab-transfer/README.md

 ### Bundling the Windows installer

-The setup uses Inno Setup Compiler 6, see `winsetup`
+The setup uses Inno Setup Compiler 6, see `winsetup`.

 > Note: Also might be interesting... https://ss64.com/nt/iexpress.html